Causal influence in operational probabilistic theories: Introduction

+We then study conditions under which the two definitions coincide.
+For this purpose, we introduce the property of {\em no interaction without disturbance}, which essentially means that every non trivial interaction with a system enables signalling to it.
+As one can intuitively expect, in a theory with no interaction without disturbance---e.g.~Quantum Theory or Fermionic Theory---causal influence and signalling coincide.
+Finally we construct a useful tool for the analysis of the causal structure of a given process.
+Remarkably, the latter turns out to be very powerful in detecting causal influence relations, to the extent that the case of non-local activation of causal influence is excluded, and the analysis of the causal neighbourhood of a system can be carried out locally.

 In everyday experience, in order to establish a causal influence relation between two systems one has to perform controlled interventions on one system and then look for consequences on the other one, after a given time interval.
 As an example, consider a point $x_0$ in space.
 If we adopt an inertial reference frame and activate an electromagnetic source at $x_0$ at time $t_0$, assuming an isotropic medium, we expect a spherical wave front centred at $x_0$ to start propagating isotropically at the speed of light.
 One can then detect a pulse in any direction, e.g. at point $x_1$ after a time given by the radius of the sphere centred at $x_0$ and containing $x_1$, divided by the speed of light in the medium.
 In this case we claim that the perturbation of the electromagnetic field detected at $x_1$ is a consequence of the initial intervention at $x_0$.
 This way of revealing a causal influence relation between two systems mixes two distinct notions: the first one is based on testing the consequences of a controlled intervention occurred on the first system as they propagate to the second system, and the second one is based on identifying those consequences as the possibility of transmitting information.
+Here we decouple these two aspects, and focus on the first one.

-We provide here a definition of causal influence in reference to a reversible evolution, based on how the evolution propagates the effects of an intervention, but we do not identify the propagated effect with the ability to signal, i.e.~to transmit information.
-The question underpinning our definition is the following: if we had to simulate the consequences of an hypothetical intervention on system $\rA$ occurred {\em before} the evolution $\tU$, by intervening {\em after} $\tU$ instead, would a non-trivial action on system $\rB$ be required?
+The question underpinning our definition is the following: if we had to simulate the consequences of a hypothetical intervention on system $\rA$ occurred {\em before} the evolution $\tU$, by intervening {\em after} $\tU$ instead, would a non-trivial action on system $\rB$ be required?
 If the answer is positive, we will say that the evolution $\tU$ mediates a causal influence from $\rA$ to $\rB$.